stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

 Provisioning an infra VM for Wazuh Manager.

-From Xena, Kayobe supports `provisioning infra VMs <https://docs.openstack.org/kayobe/latest/deployment.html#infrastructure-vms>`__ .
+From Xena, Kayobe supports :kayobe-doc:`provisioning infra VMs <deployment.html#infrastructure-vms>`.
 The StackHPC fork of Kayobe has backported this to Wallaby.
 The following configuration may be used as a guide.
 Config for infra VMs is documented `here <https://docs.openstack.org/kayobe/latest/configuration/reference/infra-vms.html>`__ .